Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Preliminary Remarks

 Our goal is to adjust for multiple comparisons in a flexible manner.
 Multiple comparisons are not a problem if we wish to compare only two hypotheses, denoted as $\mathcal{H}_0$ and $\mathcal{H}_1$.
 The Bayes factor quantifies how strongly we should update our prior beliefs about $\mathcal{H}_0$ relative to $\mathcal{H}_1$ after observing the data \parencite{kass1995bayes, ly2016harold}.
 Let group $j$ consist of $n_j$ observations $\vec{y}_j = \{y_{j1}, \ldots, y_{jn_j}\}$ for $j \in \{1, \ldots, K\}$ and $i \in \{1, \ldots, n_j\}$, and let $\vec{y} = \{\vec{y}_1, \ldots ,\vec{y}_K\}$.
 The Bayes factor is given by:

 which does not depend on the number of hypotheses a researcher wishes to test.

 A principled way to account for multiplicity is by adjusting the prior probability of the hypotheses \parencite[e.g.,][]{jeffreys1961theory, westfall1997bayesian}.
-Suppose a researcher is interested in comparing $K$ groups, parameterized by $\vec{\theta} = (\theta_1, \ldots, \theta_K)$.
-She is not only interested in whether all parameters are equal ($\mathcal{H}_0$) or whether they are unequal ($\mathcal{H}_1$), but also which pairs of parameters are equal or not.
+Suppose a researcher is interested in comparing $K$ groups \reviseAS{in terms of the parameter of interest, denoted} by $\vec{\theta} = (\theta_1, \ldots, \theta_K)$. \reviseAS{These parameters can be anything the researcher wants to compare the groups on, such as proportions (see Section~\ref{sec:app:proportions}), means (see Section~\ref{sec:app:means}), or standard deviations (see Appendix~\refAppStdev)}.
+She is not only interested in whether all parameters are equal ($\mathcal{H}_0$) or whether they are \reviseAS{all} unequal ($\mathcal{H}_1$), but also which pairs of parameters are equal or not.
 In the language of classical statistics, she is interested in post-hoc comparisons.
 We focus on a Bayesian solution to this problem in the current paper.
 More specifically, going beyond classical testing, we consider the problem of assessing all possible equalities and inequalities between the groups.
 In general terms, the inference problem is:

 where $\rho$ is a partition, $\phi$ is a nuisance parameter (in case it exists), and $f$ and $g$ are the likelihood functions.
 Using the posterior distribution of $\vec{\theta}$, we have that: